spantaleev/matrix-docker-ansible-deploy/docs/configuring-dns.md

 The `jitsi.<your-domain>` subdomain may be necessary, because this playbook could install the [Jitsi video-conferencing platform](https://jitsi.org/) for you.
 Jitsi installation is disabled by default, because it may be heavy and is not a core required component.
 To learn how to install it, see our [Jitsi](configuring-playbook-jitsi.md) guide.
 If you do not wish to set up Jitsi, feel free to skip the `jitsi.<your-domain>` DNS record.

 The `stats.<your-domain>` subdomain may be necessary, because this playbook could install [Grafana](https://grafana.com/) and setup performance metrics for you.
 Grafana installation is disabled by default, it is not a core required component.
 To learn how to install it, see our [metrics and graphs guide](configuring-playbook-prometheus-grafana.md).
 If you do not wish to set up Grafana, feel free to skip the `stats.<your-domain>` DNS record.
 It is possible to install Prometheus without installing Grafana, this would also not require the `stats.<your-domain>` subdomain.

+The `goneb.<your-domain>` subdomain may be necessary, because this playbook could install the [Go-NEB](https://github.com/matrix-org/go-neb) bot.
+The installation of Go-NEB is disabled by default, it is not a core required component.
+To learn how to install it, see our [configuring Go-NEB guide](configuring-playbook-bot-go-neb.md).
+If you do not wish to set up Go-NEB, feel free to skip the `goneb.<your-domain>` DNS record.

 ## `_matrix-identity._tcp` SRV record setup